 Living Well is the Goal

 Living well is the goal.
 One person who lived long and well was Olga Kotelko.
-She began competing in track and field at 77, about thirty years after most people have died inside.
+She began competing in track and field at 77, about thirty years after most people have died inside or out.
 By the time of her death at 95, she won hundreds of gold medals and held almost every master’s record for her events and age groups.
 How?
 What was unique about Olga?
-In many ways, the author of What Makes Olga Run? finds nothing.
-Most of her medical metrics were normal or close to it.
-She ate a healthy but not an exotic or rigorous diet.
+In many ways, nothing the author of What Makes Olga Run? learns.
+Her medical metrics were normal or close to it.
+She ate a healthy but not exotic or rigorous diet.
 She exercised daily.
 She maintained a positive outlook.
-But certainly she was unique.
+But certainly, she was unique.
 Somehow all those normal parts added up to an extraordinary whole.
 The book offers no magic.
 No crazy diets.
 Only good advice that is easy to follow for healthy and happy living.
 Following is my review of the book.
 It’s an interesting and provoking read.

 Book Review – What Makes Olga Run?